 If you're looking for things to do in London, or want to give someone special the royal treatment, there's nowhere better than Regent Street and St James's.
 On one hand, there's the vast open spaces of the Royal Parks, bookmarked by palaces and sites of cultural importance close by, and then there's shopping with Royal Warrant Holders, numerous Michelin-starred restaurants, and brilliant, bustling hotels.
 There's something for everyone, whether that’s a timeless afternoon tea or the opening ceremonies of the world’s most famous toy shop — it's all happening in London’s West End.

-Plus, to coincide with the Queen's 70th year on the throne there’s a wealth of extra special activities this summer and beyond.
+Plus, to coincide with King Charles III’s coronation in May 2023 there’s a wealth of extra special activities this spring and beyond.
 We'll see you there!

 Must-visit Royal attractions

-1. Observe the Changing of the Guards - A regal day out isn’t complete without witnessing the pomp and ceremony of the daily Changing of the Guards, a British tradition since 1660.
+2. Observe Changing the Guard – A regal day out isn’t complete without witnessing the pomp and ceremony of the daily Changing the Guard, a British tradition since 1660.
 Watch from nearby Horse Guards Parade and take a peek behind-the-scenes inside the stables at the Household Cavalry Museum.

-2. Check if the Queen’s at home - A building that needs little introduction, Queen Elizabeth II’s official London residence is just a short walk away.
-Fun fact: if the Royal Standard flag is flying above Buckingham Palace, the Queen is in residence.
+3. Check if the King is at home – A building that needs little introduction, King Charles III’s official London residence is just a short walk away – it’s open to visitors from 14 July until 24 September this year.
+Fun fact: if the Royal Standard flag is flying above Buckingham Palace, the King is in residence.

-3. Snap a photo at St James’s Palace - A spectacular example of Tudor architecture, St James’s Palace was built under the instruction of Henry VIII in the 1530s.
-Today, it remains an important location for the Royals and contains the London residences of The Prince of Wales, The Princess Royal and Princess Alexandra.
+5. Snap a photo at St James’s Palace – A spectacular example of Tudor architecture, St James’s Palace was built under the instruction of Henry VIII in the 1530s.
+Today, it remains an important location for the Royals and contains the London residences of The Princess Royal and Princess Alexandra.

-5. Stroll through St James’s Park - London's oldest park, St James’s Park is flanked by three palaces: Westminster, now the Houses of Parliament, St James's Palace and Buckingham Palace.
+9. Stroll through St James’s Park – London's oldest park, St James’s Park is flanked by three palaces: Westminster (now the Houses of Parliament), St James's Palace and Buckingham Palace.
 With 23 hectares to explore, you can easily lose an afternoon enjoying the sunshine in such serene surrounds.

-9. Count the pelicans in St James’s Park - Pay a visit to the lake in St James’s Park and spot the six pelicans in residence.
-Everyday between two and three in the afternoon, they’re served a fish lunch which makes for a fun observation.
+13. Count the pelicans in St James’s Park – Pay a visit to the lake in St James’s Park and spot the six pelicans in residence.
+Every day between two and three in the afternoon, they’re served a fish lunch which makes for a fun observation.

-10. Catch an opening ceremony the world's oldest and largest toy shop - Hamleys is a must-see (and play) destination for families.
-Get here early to watch the daily opening ceremonies and meet Hamley and Hattie bears.
+14. Catch an opening ceremony the world's oldest and largest toyshop – Hamleys is a must-see (and play) destination for families.
+Get here early to watch the daily opening ceremonies and meet Hamley and Hattie bears and Toy Soldier – don’t forget to seek out royal-themed toys, from guards to princesses.

-12. Enjoy a family meal at Heddon Street Kitchen - Opt for a delicious feast at Gordon Ramsay’s Heddon Street Kitchen, where children can have their very own versions of adult dishes at family-friendly prices.
+16. Enjoy a family meal at Heddon Street Kitchen – for a delicious feast at Gordon Ramsay’s Heddon Street Kitchen, where children under eight can enjoy a main meal for free when an adult dines from the à la carte menu.

-14. Share a quintessential British tradition - Introduce little ones to a time honoured tradition with the bespoke children’s afternoon tea at The Langham.
+17. Share a quintessential British tradition – Introduce little ones to a time-honoured tradition with the bespoke children’s afternoon tea at The Langham.
 We love its cute jigsaw sandwiches served with hot chocolate - although kids can take tea if they prefer.

 Sample London’s best afternoon tea